Selling Unregistered Securities – Is It Legal?

 Selling (or offering) unregistered securities to public investors is a serious form of broker misconduct.
-Before stocks, bond or options can be sold to public investors, these financial products must be properly registered with the Securities and Exchange Commission (SEC).
+Before stocks, bond or options can sell to public investors, these financial products must receive proper registration with the Securities and Exchange Commission (SEC).

 Here, our experienced securities fraud attorneys discuss the laws on registering securities, as well as what investors should know about their legal rights and remedies should they become of victim of unregistered securities fraud.